Tree Service Westminster CO

 Common Risks Found During a Tree Risk Assessment

-Fungi, insects, and moisture accelerate decay.
+Fungi, insects, and moisture can speed this process.

 Over time, the tree loses strength.